danielharrell/open-eyes-lect-2017-18/Open.md

    an imperative to open the book, but has a nominative power of suggestion as well.-->

 And is there something here *yet* to be understood, or better understood?
 For who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an *open* door?---so we could add.
-The way we use "open" without further thought may then make it worth further thought.
+The way we use "open" without further thought may make it worth further thought.
 And while it would be rude to ask a friend what he meant when he told you his door is *always* open, well, what *did* he mean?

    <!-- In my further revision of  this part, I will
    introduce philosophy in relation to the paradox.
 Then go